-- 1) Single designated ROOT with no incoming arcs - 2) Every vertex only has one head (parent, governer); i.e. only one incoming arc - 3) unique path from ROOT to every vertex there exists a path from head to that word.
+- 1) Single designated ROOT with no incoming arcs - 2) Every vertex only has one head (parent, governor); i.e. only one incoming arc - 3) unique path from ROOT to every vertex

-Projectivity: Given head, dependent; for every word between head and dependent there exists a path from head to that word
+Projectivity: Given head, dependent; for every word between head and dependent there exists a path from head to that word.